cockroachdb/docs/cockroachcloud/cloud-sso-sql.md

 You can also use this flow to provision tokens to human users directly.

 {{site.data.alerts.callout_info}}
 Currently, this flow will not work for service accounts provisioned in {{ site.data.products.db }} console.
-You must [create the service account manually](#manually-provision-a-service-account).
+You must [create the service account manually](#manually-provision-a-service-account), as detailed below.

 {{site.data.alerts.end}}